johnsyweb/johnsyweb.github.io/_posts/2004-11-17-johnsy-goes-bananas.markdown

 ---
 layout: post
 title: Johnsy Goes Bananas
-updated: 2025-11-09
+date: 2004-11-17
+updated_at: 2025-12-17
 ---

 A few words, if I may (and I may), about a concert we enjoyed last night.

 The evening started off with bitter, bitter disappointment as we arrived at the venue shortly after the advertised door-opening time and long before the advertised showtime.
-It was when we were collecting our tickets that we were to discover that [Dean Howard][dean-howard] had already finished their set and that [Thunder][thunder-home] were taking to the stage.
+It was when we were collecting our tickets that we were to discover that [Dean Howard][dean-howard] had already finished their set and that [Thunder][thunder] were taking to the stage.
 I had been looking forward to this gig for quite some time, so I was quite browned off to miss Dave's live performance.

 Thunder's short set was very good indeed.
-In fact, I now quite fancy seeing them at one of [their own gigs][thunder-gigs].
+In fact, I now quite fancy seeing them at one of their own gigs.

 [Peter Frampton][peter-frampton] has never really been 'my bag', I have to say.
 I was quite tempted to sit in the (smoke free) bar during his set, but thought better of it.
 I have to say that I was really very impressed at the quality of the music.
 The tribute to the Men of Black Watch was touching and his encore, _While My Guitar Gently Weeps_, was absolutely superb!